Frequently Asked Questions

 Download full article.

-- Block & Billings.
+- Block and Billings.
 (2004).
 New educational opportunity for hospitalists in palliative care.
 The Hospitalist.

 - Hospitalists regularly guide the care of the dying patient in the hospital.
 Their daily practice addresses complex pain and symptom management, troublesome psychological distress and anguished families, challenging decisions about appropriate care for a particular patient, and tensions among family and staff.
 As with other physicians whose training in medical school and residency have not equipped them well for these tasks and for delivering state-of-the-art competencies in end-of-life care, hospitalists describe a need for enhanced skills and knowledge in this area.